russell-archer/StoreHelper/README.md

 - 20 December, 2021
 	- Refactored throughout so that this non-private version of `StoreHelper` is in-sync with private `StoreHelper` code used in an app released to the App Store

 ---

+# New `SKHelper` package now available for Xcode 16

+`SKHelper` is a new (September, 2024), lightweight Swift package that enables developers to easily add in-app purchase and subscription functionaility to their SwiftUI-based apps.

+Designed to be an easier-to-use refactoring of **StoreHelper**, it makes use of Apple's **StoreKit Views** to provide a standard and easily customizable UI.

+Check out the `SKHelper` [Repo](https://github.com/russell-archer/SKHelper/) and [Quick Start Tutorial](https://russell-archer.github.io/SKHelper/tutorials/quickstart) to get a fast overview of how things work.

+---

 ## Overview of StoreHelper